-Total score on the current quarter ADL assessment is compared to the total score on the previous quarter's ADL assessment.
-A decline in ADL assessment is defined as a decline of one or more point from the previous quarter to the current quarter.
+The total score on the current quarter ADL assessment is compared to the total score on the previous quarter's ADL assessment.
+A decline in ADL assessment is defined as a decline of one or more points from the previous quarter to the current quarter.